 - In a medium bowl, whisk together the cornmeal, whole wheat pastry flour, baking powder, and salt.

 - Add the flax seed mixture, maple syrup, and applesauce to the soy milk and stir.
 Pour this mixture into the bowl of dry ingredients and stir just to combine.
 Fold in the corn kernels.
 Pour the batter into a 12 cup silicone muffin pan or an 8 inch square baking pan lined with parchment paper.
-Bake at 400°F for 15 minutes for corn muffins, or 20 minutes for cornbread.
+Bake at 400°F for 15 minutes for corn muffins, or 25 to 30 minutes for cornbread.

 Nutrition facts are approximate.